 Walking shoes, like running or training shoes, for the summer season can offer you a lot of delight or a lot of suffering.
-It doesn’t have to be athletic or hiking shoes to be comfortable summer walking shoes, and they can make all the difference in terms of giving support and preventing foot pain and injury.
-If you have an inappropriate fit, even the nicest walking shoes with excellent ankle support, a leather top, and a plush insole can cause blisters or cramp in your arches.
+Summer walking shoes do not have to be athletic or hiking shoes to be comfortable, and they can make all the difference in terms of providing support and preventing foot pain and injury.
+If you have an inappropriate fit, even the nicest walking shoes with excellent ankle support, a leather top, and a plush insole can cause blisters or cramps in your arches.

-Aside from comfort, there are a few other features to look for in a decent pair of shoes, such as strong grip, breathability, and ankle support.
-Also, make sure you choose a men’s shoe that fits your foot — if you have a broad foot, for example, get a shoe designed for wide feet.
+Aside from comfort, there are a few other features to look for in a decent pair of shoes, such as a strong grip, breathability, and ankle support.
+Also, make sure you choose a men’s shoe that fits your foot—if you have a broad foot, for example, get a shoe designed for wide feet.